 When it comes to historic properties, codes protect and preserve the historic character of the structure from its Kansas City roofing system down to its foundation, while still accommodating modern standards.
 It is a good idea to research the local and state codes before getting started.
 Keep in mind, an inspector can stop by at any time and by ensuring all codes are met, you can avoid fines.

 3. Find the Right Kansas City Construction Company

 Perhaps the most important thing you can do is find the right construction company to handle your historic renovation project.
+Many old building have special stone features, floors and live edge tables and other natural wood features on the inside and out.
 Not all construction services can handle this work, and as a result, it is up to the building owner to ensure they find a company with the experience, ability and know-how to handle the job.